-If your whole home needs decluttering and reorganising, then initially this thought can be overwhelming; but it needn’t be.
-Organising your home is something that can be done over a few weeks, months, or even years – and for some it becomes a regular hobby.
+If your whole home needs decluttering and reorganising, then, initially, this thought can be overwhelming; but it doesn’t need to be.
+Organising your home is something that can be done over a few weeks, months, or even years – and for some, it may become a regular hobby.

-If you don’t have a specific area that you think needs particular attention, but you’d still like to make some extra space in your home.
-Then consider using the decluttering ideas below to help you get started.
-There are 100 different ideas in this video, so try starting with 5-10 and seeing how you get on.
+If you don’t have a specific area that you think needs particular attention, but you’d still like to make some extra space in your home, then consider using the decluttering ideas below to help you get going.
+There are 100 different ideas in this video, so try to start with 5-10 and see how you get on.

 2. Let it go, let it go...

 Parting with items that you’ve had for a long time can stir up a range of different emotions, and some people panic at the thought of letting go.
-But often once you start, you’ll see that it’s okay to let go, and the rest of the decluttering process will become much easier.
-So much so, that many people become attached to the liberating feeling that it brings.
+Though, often, once you start, you’ll see that it’s okay to let go, and the rest of the decluttering process will become much easier — so much so that many people become attached to the liberating feeling that it brings.

-If you’re finding it difficult to make a decision about whether to keep something, then ask yourself whether you really need it, and whether your life would really be much different without it.
+If you’re finding it difficult to make a decision about whether to keep something, ask yourself whether you need it and whether your life would really be much different without it.
 What would you use it for?
 How often would you use it?
 And could you easily forget about it if it was gone?

-Organising consultant, Marie Kondo has a popular Netflix series – Tidying Up With Marie Kondo – which shows you techniques that you can use to decide whether to keep items or not.
-Especially those that hold sentimental value, as these can be particularly difficult to let go of.
+Organising consultant Marie Kondo has a popular Netflix series, Tidying Up With Marie Kondo, which shows you techniques to keep items or not – especially those that hold sentimental value, as these can be particularly difficult to say goodbye to.